Gender inequality in Bolivia

-Although the Constitution of Bolivia guarantees equal rights for women and men, women in Bolivia face struggles and discrimination in several aspects of their lives.
+Women in Bolivia face significant challenges and discrimination despite the Constitution of Bolivia guaranteeing equal rights for woman.
 According to the Human Development Report published by the Office of the United Nations Development Programme, in Bolivia "men receive more and better education than women, receive increased and better health assistance than women, and have the possibility to generate greater income while working less...if we consider that women, as opposed to men, also have...the almost exclusive responsibility for domestic work".
 According to a study by the Pan American Health Organization conducted in twelve Latin American countries, Bolivia has the highest prevalence of domestic violence against women among these countries.
 Bolivian women are also exposed to excessive machismo, being utilized as promotional tools in popular advertising which solidifies stereotypes and assumptions about women.

 Maternal mortality and illiteracy among women are some of the highest rates in the world.
 Since men are generally more educated than women, especially among the indigenous population, the high illiteracy rate make it difficult for women to learn the dominant language Spanish which disables them to participate in the labor market.
 In the informal economy, Bolivia has about 65 percent of international migration workers, which is one of the highest in Latin America.
 There is limited access to healthcare.
 In 1992–1993, the annual rates of mortality of children aged less than 5 years, were 205.5 per 1,000 and 98.5 per 1,000.

 History

 In the 19th century, the 1830 civil code of Bolivia oversaw women's rights in the country.
 Under the code, women had to practice obedience to their husbands.
 Women had no rights or legal protection against domestic abuse.

-Bolivian law began to change in the early 20th century due to pressure by upper class women.
+Bolivian law began to change in the early 20th century due to pressure by upper class women who started the women's movement with the foundation of the Atene Femenino by Maria Luisa Sanchez Bustamente de Uricoste in 1923.

 These women found inspiration in the work of feminist writer Adela Zamudio.
 The General Labor Act of 1939 gave women protection regarding labor relations.
 A constitutional amendment in 1949 stated that men and women were equal.
 Women earned the right to vote in 1952 as part of the Bolivian Social Revolution.
 The Bolivian Constitution of 1967 declared that women and men were equal in regards to the law.
-The Civil Code of 1976 gave women some rights in a family code.
+The Civil Code of 1976 gave women some rights in the family code.
 That code also gave all Bolivians personal liberty.

 Today, the Bolivian government acknowledges that laws protecting women are not enough.
 Poor publicizing of the laws is credited with this problem, causing lawyers to not use the laws in court.
 Furthermore, officials, often male, may choose not to enforce laws.
 Local and regional governments also lack the resources to implement the laws.
 Illiteracy of Bolivian women is also a possible cause, as women are unable to educate themselves about the laws that protect them.